 IMPERIAL CAVE SUITES (GOREME)

-Imperial Cave Suites celebrated the opening of its newest building in early 2020, and the new space is stunning.
-Built amongst some of the prettiest conical formations in Goreme, the property has created an utterly surreal setting.
-The hotel currently boasts 24 rooms, a brand-new indoor pool, an underground hammam and an on-site restaurant.
-It's one of the more upscale options in budget-friendly Goreme.
+Built amongst some of the prettiest conical formations in Goreme, Imperial Cave Suites has created an utterly surreal setting.
+The hotel currently boasts 24 rooms, an indoor pool, an underground hammam and an on-site restaurant.
+It’s one of the nicer budget options in Goreme.

 KELEBEK SPECIAL CAVE HOTEL (GOREME)

 Perched on a cliff overlooking sweeping views of Goreme, Kelebek Special Cave Hotel is a solid choice for a visit to Cappadocia.
-The hotel is a cluster of fairy chimneys with beautifully transformed cave dwellings that ooze with character and charm.
-Prices are very reasonable.
+A charming little spot where fairy chimneys have been transformed into cave dwelling guest rooms.

 KOZA CAVE HOTEL (GOREME)

 For the highest rooftop terrace in Cappadocia, book a night or two at Koza Cave Hotel.
 The family-run property offers a variety of cave rooms and stone rooms built in and around a cluster of fairy chimneys.
-There is also a rooftop terrace covered in Turkish carpets, pillows and decor for balloon watching at sunrise.
+Turkish carpets, pillows and decor cover the rooftop terrace for balloon watching at sunrise.
+Prepare youself to share with space with dozens of other hotel guests.

 LOCAL CAVE HOUSE (GOREME)